OpenNebula/docs/source/administration/virtualization/vcenterg.rst

         LEASES
         AR  OWNER                    MAC              IP                      IP6_GLOBAL

+.. note:: Networks and Distributed vSwitches imported from vCenter will have their names appended with a the name of the cluster where this resources belong in vCenter, to ease their identification within OpenNebula.

-To import existing VMs, the 'onehost importvm" command can be used.
+To import existing VMs, the 'onehost importvm' command can be used.
 VMs in running state can be imported, and also VMs defined in vCenter that are not in power.on state (this will import the VMs in OpenNebula as in the poweroff state).

 .. code::